-Screens records, performs required file maintenance, prepares records for transfer/closure, and completes appropriate OBTS update actions as necessary; prepares files for Court/Hearing actions;
+Screens records, performs required file maintenance, prepares records for transfer/closure and completes appropriate OBTS update actions as necessary; prepares files for court or hearing actions;

 Reviews files for compliance verification, researches, compiles and evaluates data through record checks, various computer programs/reports, collateral contacts and prepares reports for professional staff;

-May assist Community Service Coordinator or Community Involvement Coordinator in administering their programs by performing such tasks as conducting background investigations, monitors participation, updates/maintains offender/volunteer hours, prepares appropriate reports;
+May assist Community Service Coordinator or Community Involvement Coordinator in administering their programs by performing such tasks as conducting background investigations, monitors participation, updates and maintains offender and volunteer hours, prepares appropriate reports;

-Assists Class V program coordinator by monitoring offender participation and develops/prepares appropriate reports to verify/monitor offender compliance;
+Assists Class V program coordinator by monitoring offender participation and develops and prepares appropriate reports to verify and monitor offender compliance;

 Assists in the management of the inmate grievance process;

-Responsible for creating/maintaining the offender property inventory system;
+Responsible for creating and maintaining the offender property inventory system;

-Manages offenders at a day reporting center by assigning offenders to daily schedules if not previously done; monitors offenders for successful completion of programs such as MRT, VAEP, CSH, DSAP, SASSI, and/or attendance at educational classes, participation in job searches, etc.;
+Manages offenders at a day reporting center by assigning offenders with daily schedules if not previously done; monitors offenders for successful completion of programs such as MRT, VAEP, CSH, DSAP, SASSI, and attendance at educational classes, participation in job searches, etc.;